gomods/athens/docs/content/design/proxy.md

  "next":""}'
 ```

-An empty `next` token means that no more pages are available.
+If a `next` token is not returned, then it means that no more pages are available.
 The default page size is 1000.